Teatown Environmental Science Academy

 TESA Alumni and Stories

-- Three of our Teatown Environmental Science Academy alumni, Kimberly Nicole Badger, Soon il Junko Higashino (students at Ossining High School) and Amar Bhardwaj of the Hong Kong International School, were named semifinalists in the Intel Science Talent Search, the prestigious national high-school science competition.
+- Four of our Teatown Environmental Science Academy alumni, Margaret Graseck from Rye High School, Kimberly Nicole Badger and Soon il Junko Higashino from Ossining High School, and Amar Bhardwaj of the Hong Kong International School, were named semifinalists in the Regeneron Science Talent Search, the prestigious national high-school science competition.
+Soon il was thereafter named a finalist.

-- Kimberly Nicole Badger’s research project was entitled “Urban Forests Fail to Provide Adequate Habitat for Native Woodpecker Species.”
-Soon il Junko Higashino’s project was entitled, “Species Richness of Cutaneous Bacteria Varies with Urbanization: Implications of the Effects of Habitat Conditions on Defense Mechanisms of Plethodon cinereus.”
-Amar’s research project was entitled, “Effects of Invasive Plant Leaf-Litter on a Lake Ecosystem.”
-Soon il was thereafter named an Intel finalist.
+- Soon il Junko Higashino’s project title was, “Species Richness of Cutaneous Bacteria Varies with Urbanization: Implications of the Effects of Habitat Conditions on Defense Mechanisms of Plethodon cinereus.”

-- Two of our alumni from the TESA program participated in the ISWEEP International Science Competition with youth from all over the world in Houston. www.ISWEEEP.org.
+- Two of our alumni from the TESA program participated in the I-SWEEEP International Science Competition with youth from all over the world in Houston.
 385 highly qualified projects from 66 different countries were displayed.
 Participants enjoyed meeting with with students from different parts of the world while seeing that they are not the only ones committed to finding solutions to the globe’s problems.
 Both TESA alumni received awards in the Environment category:

 - Javiera Morales won a Silver Medal for her project on”The Correlation Between Forest Fragmentation and Invasive Herbaceous Plant Presence in a Deciduous Forest Habitat.”